ahrocha96/note-manager/README.md

 #ERRORS/BUGS
 #I noticed the Lumen requirement when I was nearly done.
-#I implemented an authentication check, but I can work on adding the
-#Lumen framework in the next day or two.
+I implemented an authentication check, but I can work on adding the Lumen framework in the next day or two.
 #
 #I will be deploying this to heroku as well, I can send a link when I have
-#the dependencies figured out.
-HTTP 500 error the first few deploys
+the dependencies figured out.
+I received an HTTP 500 error the first few deploys
 #
+#The first time you login, it thinks there are no notes.
+Just submit a new one to view
+your other notes
 #TODO
 #I might include a search function to enhance the retrieval UX for the user.
 #